looptidevish-crypto/Py-TuteDude/README.md

 - A4T1 : Assignment 4 , Task 1 : Read a File and Handle Errors
 - A4T2 : Assignment 4 , Task 2 : Write and Append Data to a File

+- A5T1 : Assignment 5 , Task 1 : Create a Dictionary of Student Marks
+- A5T2 : Assignment 5 , Task 2 : Demonstrate List Slicing